trunk-rs/trunk/README.md

 Currently supported assets:
 - ✅ `sass`: Trunk ships with a built-in sass/scss compiler.
 Just link to your sass files from your source HTML, and Trunk will handle the rest.
 This content is hashed for cache control.
 - ✅ `css`: Trunk will copy linked css files found in the source HTML without content modification.
 This content is hashed for cache control.
-  - In the future, Trunk will resolve local `@imports`, will handle minification (see [#7](https://github.com/thedodd/trunk/issues/3)), and we may even look into a pattern where any CSS found in the source tree will be bundled, which would enable a nice zero-config "component styles" pattern.
+  - In the future, Trunk will resolve local `@imports`, will handle minification (see [trunk#7](https://github.com/thedodd/trunk/issues/3)), and we may even look into a pattern where any CSS found in the source tree will be bundled, which would enable a nice zero-config "component styles" pattern.
 See [trunk#3](https://github.com/thedodd/trunk/issues/3) for more details.
 - ✅ `icon`: Trunk will automatically copy referenced icons to the `dist` dir.
 This content is hashed for cache control.

-### images
+### images & other resources
-Other image types can be copied into the `dist` dir by adding a link like this to your source HTML: `<link rel="trunk-dist" href="path/to/resource"/>`.
+Images and other resource types can be copied into the `dist` dir by adding a link like this to your source HTML: `<link rel="trunk-dist" href="path/to/resource"/>` (note the `rel="trunk-dist"` attribute).
 This will cause Trunk to find the target resource, and copy it to the `dist` dir unmodified.
 No hashing will be applied.
 The link itself will be removed from the HTML.

 This will allow your WASM application to reference images directly from the `dist` dir, and Trunk will ensure that the images are available in the `dist` dir to be served.
-You will need to be sure to use the correct public URL in your code, which can be configured via the `--public-url` option for most Trunk commands.
+You will need to be sure to use the correct public URL in your code, which can be configured via the `--public-url` CLI flag to Trunk.

+**NOTE:** as Trunk continues to mature, we will find better ways to include images and other resources.
+Hashing content for cache control is great, we just need to find a nice pattern to work with images referenced in Rust components.
+Please contribute to the discussion over in [trunk#9](https://github.com/thedodd/trunk/issues/9)!
+See you there.

 ---